Be prepared for the unexpected

 Not all insurance policies have the same terms and conditions, or cover the same things so price may not be the only reason to buy a particular policy"

-There are lots of different options out there and some can end up being very expensive to pay back.
-From your bank or credit card, to credit unions or even your employer – there might be better ways for you to borrow to cover a short term problem.
+There are lots of different borrowing options out there and some can end up being very expensive to pay back.
+From your bank or credit card, to credit unions or even your employer – its worth weighing up which routes may suit your circumstances best.

 Other unexpected life events